encode/starlette/docs/config.md

 ## Secrets

-For sensitive keys, the `Secret` class is useful, since it prevents the value from leaking out into tracebacks or logging.
+For sensitive keys, the `Secret` class is useful, since it helps minimize occasions where the value it holds could leak out into tracebacks or logging.

 To get the value of a `Secret` instance, you must explicitly cast it to a string.
 You should only do this at the point at which the value is used.